HAMILTON: THE EXHIBITION FAQ

 Is there Parking on-site and how much does it cost?

 Nearby parking lots are available on Northerly Island and Museum Campus.
-Museum Campus parking lots are owned by the Chicago Parks District and managed by Standard Parking.
+Museum Campus parking lots are owned by the Chicago Park District and managed by Standard Parking.
 Hamilton: The Exhibition does not have control over pricing.
 Rates can vary due to activities such as football games, concerts, and other special events.
 Check the Soldier Field and Huntington Bank Pavilion at Northerly Island schedules for upcoming events.
+There will be a trolley available from the Soldier Field and Adler Parking lots to the parking lot just to the north of the Park District Terminal Building, which is just a short walk from The Exhibition.

 Adler Parking Lot